sunanda35/clg-project/README.md

 ## Project startup
 It's a colaboraive college project by <a href='https://github.com/ashiscs'>Ashis</a>, <a href='https://github.com/Debajyoti9'>Debajyoti</a> and <a href='https://github.com/sunanda35'>Sunanda</a>.

+* Your `npm start` may not work after just clone this repository.
+    1. Do `npm install` first
+    2. Then you are free to run `npm start`

 ### Used things -
     |- React                 --Development
     |- React-router-dom      --Routing